hoangl8696/OpenGL-Game/README.md

 Olli Lehmusvuori ollilehmusvuori@gmail.com

 Ly Hoang bambam861996@gmail.com
+## Demo video
+Please follow the link for a demo of the application: https://youtu.be/qDP_GV2sd1c
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.